PaigeSu1/PA_2_Part1_CS181/README.md

-*This was createed using CLion IDE
+*This was created using CLion IDE